Rychard/CodingStandards/csharp/formatting.md

             break;
     }

-    // Compute the discounted amount, making sure not to give money away Single discountedAmount = (amount – discount);
+    Decimal discountedAmount = (amount - discount);

+    // A negative amount indicates a discount greater than the normal amount.
-    if(discountedAmount < 0.0f)
+    // Ensure that it is reset to 0 to avoid giving money away. if(discountedAmount < 0.0f)
     {
         discountedAmount = 0.0f;
     }

     LogManager.Publish(discountedAmount.ToString());

     // Return the discounted amount